HOPE board looks at homeless numbers, other models

 Chelsea, a majority Latino town of 35,000 just across the Mystic River from Boston, was rated the 11th most-dangerous city in America.
 Now, it is no longer in the top 100.

-Co-chair Reece Stotsenberg reported on a coordinated care entry system being used in Yuba and Sutter counties, about 40 miles north of Sacramento.
+Co-chair Reece Stotsenberg reported on a coordinated care entry system being used in Yuba and Sutter counties, about 40 miles north of Sacramento, California.

 The system, Stotsenberg said, aims to collect people at an access point and then triage the needed care, with the key factors client intake, the assessment of needs and housing referrals.